 Despite all the alterations, Google still considers backlinks to be one of the most important elements in determining a website’s ranking.
 Although Google didn’t change how vital backlinks are, more and more types have been launched to determine the quality and ranking of websites.
 However, let’s not forget the three primary elements of a backlink that influence or reshape your website.

 - The authority of the linking site: High-quality websites provide long-lasting and more valuable types of backlinks.
-Google regards backlinks from authoritative domains as more reputable and favourable than those from low-quality and lesser-known websites.
+Google regards backlinks from authoritative domains as more reputable and favorable than those from low-quality and lesser-known websites.

 - Do-follow versus No-follow links: When you add a link to your website, you can use HTML code to make your link as no-follow or do-follow.
 A do-follow link provides SEO value to the links.
 However, a no-follow link tells the search engine not to notice the link, leaving them with little benefits to SEO.
 A do-follow link has much more value and better signal sending ability to search engines than a no-follow link.
 Plus, more do-follow links make your website more SEO-friendly.
 But, this wouldn’t make a no-follow link any less valuable when it comes to driving traffic to your website.